Package insert / prescribing information

 INDICATIONS AND USAGE:

-Isoniazid is recommended for all forms of tuberculosis in which organisms are susceptible.
+Isoniazid Tablets, USP are recommended for all forms of tuberculosis in which organisms are susceptible.
 However, active tuberculosis must be treated with multiple concomitant anti-tuberculosis medications to prevent the emergence of drug resistance.
-Single-drug treatment of active tuberculosis with isoniazid, or any other medication, is inadequate therapy.
+Single-drug treatment of active tuberculosis with isoniazid or any other medication, is inadequate therapy.

 Additionally, in the absence of any of the above risk factors, persons under the age of 35 with a tuberculin skin test reaction of 10 mm or more are also appropriate candidates for preventive therapy if they are a member of any of the following high-incidence groups: